Broken heart syndrome

-is usually diagnosed in an emergency or hospital setting, since most people with the condition have symptoms identical to a heart attack.
+is usually diagnosed in an emergency or hospital setting, since most people with the condition have symptoms identical to those of a heart attack.

 Have a family member or friend come with you, if possible.
 Someone who accompanies you can help remember all the information provided during your evaluation.

 If possible, share important information with the person taking you to the hospital:

-- Any symptoms you're experiencing, and how long you've had them.
+- Any symptoms you're having, and how long you've had them.

 - Your important personal information, including any major stresses, such as the death of a loved one, or recent life changes, such as the loss of a job.

 - Your personal and family medical history, including other health conditions that you or your blood relatives have had, such as diabetes, high cholesterol or heart disease.
-It's also helpful for your doctor to know about any prescription and over-the-counter medications you're taking.
+It's also helpful for your health care providers to know about any prescription and nonprescription medications you're taking.

 - Any recent injury to your chest that may have caused damage inside the body (internal injury), such as a broken rib or pinched nerve.